celery/celery/docs/django/first-steps-with-django.rst

 setting becomes ``CELERY_BROKER_URL``.

-You can pass the object directly here, but using a string is better since then the worker doesn't have to serialize the object when using Windows or execv:
+You can pass the object directly here, but using a string is better since then the worker doesn't have to serialize the object.

 .. code-block:: python